Metal Casting

 Patternmaking - A suitable material, such as wood, metal plastic, or plaster, is used to create a copy of the component to be cast.

 Mould making - Making a mould is a multi-step process that includes the use of patterns and cores.
-The form and method of making moulds can vary depending on the type of metal casting.
+The form and method of making moulds can vary depending on the type of casting.
 Sand casting, for example, makes moulds out of sand inside a flask, while die casting makes moulds out of hardened tool steel.

 Metal melting and pouring - After that, the liquid is melted and poured into the mould cavity, either by gravity or under high pressure.
 The cast must then be allowed to solidify before being removed from the mould.
-The removal of cast components varies depending on the type of metal casting.
+The removal of cast components varies depending on the type of casting.

 Post processing - The cast metal object is removed from the mould and fettled in this final phase.
 The item is washed of any moulding material and rough edges are stripped during the fettling.